learn-static/digital-exhibit-lab/docs/overview.md

-# digital-collection-module Overview for Instructors
+# digital-exhibit-lab Overview for Instructors

 - framing the project in different ways for different learning
 - collectionbuilder-sheets intro